cyanzhong/apple-terminated-my-dev-account/README.md

 However, could you please tell me the specific reason?
 I don't want to leave like a bad person!
 I have to figure out what's wrong.

-Even I want to move forward for something else, I want the last piece on my mind the entire journey is pleasant, not something like this.
+Even I want to move forward for something else, I want the last piece on my mind of the entire journey is pleasant, not something like this.

 If you have any resources that could help, I appreciate if you contact me with: 0x00eeee@gmail.com Thank you!